devaridev/bakewell/README.md

-### Project Bakewell
+### Maze Generator
-`Work in Progress`

 # About
 This is a simple maze generator tool.
 The maze is generated with DFS (Depth First Search).
-Future Additions could include a solver, and perhaps other maze implementations.
-I built this for a bit of fun, you can see it live here:
+Future Additions could include a solver, and perhaps other maze algorithm implementations.
+I built this for a bit of fun, you can see it live here: https://games.devari.dev/bakewell

-https://games.devari.dev/bakewell

 ## Languages & Tools